 Dr Ben Fulford

-Dr. Ben Fulford is Deputy Head of Humanities, Cultures and Environment in the School of Humanities and Social Sciences at the University of Chester, where he is also Senior Lecturer in Systematic Theology.
+Dr. Ben Fulford is Associate Professor of Christian Theology in the School of Humanities and Social Sciences at the University of Chester, where he is also Senior Lecturer in Systematic Theology.
 He provides oversight of undergraduate and postgraduate programmes in Theology and Religious Studies as part of the leadership team of the School, leading an interdisciplinary team to deliver high quality, engaging teaching and supervision in a supportive and friendly learning community, informed by excellent research and scholarship.

 Dr. Fulford is a scholar of ancient and modern Christian theology.
 He teaches modules in theology, philosophy of religion and ethics and supervises doctoral students working in historical, modern and practical theology.